psthomas/psthomas.github.io/_posts/2017-03-03-womens-march.md

 ## Binned and Counted

 This next plot groups the marches by size and counts them.
 It's clear that the majority of both protests took place in groups of 200,000 or less, and that the Women's March dwarfed the Tea Party in size.

+One issue that makes these number hard to interpret is that Democrats may have a higher baseline protest rate because they're more concentrated in cities.
+It's less of an ask to get people to walk out their front doors than to get someone to drive a few hours to a city to protest.
+Still, the Democratic numbers seem abnormally high.

 <figure style="text-align:center">